tobiasehlert/netbox-ubiquiti-unifi-templates/README.md

 Ubiquiti Unifi device type templates for NetBox

-Note: Templates in this repo have been merged over to [netbox-community/devicetype-library](https://github.com/netbox-community/devicetype-library/tree/master/device-types/Ubiquiti) repo as well.
+Note: Most templates in this repo have been merged over to [netbox-community/devicetype-library](https://github.com/netbox-community/devicetype-library/tree/master/device-types/Ubiquiti) repo as well.

 ## Prequesition